Ohio State vs. Indiana NCAA Football Odds, Plays and Insights | October 23, 2021

 - Buckeyes games this season feature an average total of 64.4 points, a number 4.4 points higher than Saturday's over/under.

-- The 60 total in this game is 7.6 points above the 52.4 average total in Hoosiers games this season.
+- The 52.4 PPG average total in Hoosiers games this season is 7.6 points fewer than this game's over/under.

 Ohio State Stats and Trends

-- Ohio State has played six games, with four wins against the spread.
+- In Ohio State's six games this season, it has four wins against the spread.

-- Ohio State's games this year have gone over the point total four times in six opportunities (66.7%).
+- Ohio State's games this year have hit the over in 66.7% of its opportunities (four times in six games with a set point total).

-- Ohio State is 4-2 against the spread and 5-1 overall this season when the team puts up more than 26.8 points.
+- When Ohio State records more than 26.8 points, it is 4-2 against the spread and 5-1 overall.

-- Ohio State is 4-2 against the spread and 5-1 overall when the team churns out over 333.2 yards.
+- When Ohio State churns out more than 333.2 yards, the team is 4-2 against the spread and 5-1 overall.

-- The Buckeyes have turned the ball over five times this season, three fewer than the Hoosiers have forced (8).
+- This year, the Buckeyes have five turnovers, three fewer than the Hoosiers have takeaways (8).

 - Find the latest spread and moneyline odds for Ohio State at SISportsbook.